hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 See the [Glossary entry on Teleportation](../glossary/Locomotion/Teleportation.md) for definitions.

+A good teleportation system
+- Intuitive
+- forgettable
+- Clear indications of valid and invalid locations
+- Very hard to accidentally select the wrong destination
+- Destination marker/parabola marker are not overly noisy/bright/distracting and "fit in" to the design of the world
+- The player will know where they end up, and are not disoriented
+- Does not obstruct other mechanics
+- Limits motion sickness

+## Staying out of the way
+My personal favorite design implementation of teleportation is from Owlchemy Labs **Vacation Simulator**.
+It's zone-based teleportation that selects the next direction from gaze direction and a button press.
+The system gets out of the way and is forgotten as much as possible.
+If you were to talk about all of the mechanics in Vacation Simulator, you may forget to mention teleportation at all.
+It's easy to forget about.
+For such an immersion-breaking mechanic, that's a good thing.
+One wants the player to be focused on the experience, not on magical glowing parabolas or on selecting a destination that won't have them bonking real-world walls.

+It is very important to allow the player to move around without having to think about their real-world environment or relative positioning, and Vacation Simulator pulls this off as well as any teleportation system I have seen so far.

 ## Orientation & Landmarks
 It is considered a good practice not to re-orient the player when they teleport.
 They should be facing the same world-relative direction at the start and end of the teleportation.
 If a recognizable landmark is in the distance visible, and they teleport closer to it, it should still be visible.
 If the player teleports to in front of a work-bench, for example, the system should probably not "helpfully" snap the player to be facing that work bench.
 The player should initiate this turn themselves, either through controller input when selecting the destination or by just turning their body.